OpenStackweb/openinfra-foundation-brand-guide/README.md

 **Deploy**

-The brand guide can be deployd on Netlify with the following settings.
+The brand guide can be deployed on Netlify with these settings.

 - Build command: catalog build -u "./"
 - Publish directory: catalog/build